salberi1/Road-SafetySurvey-Data-Anaylsis-and-Visualization/README.md

 ### Libraries Used

-Here are all of the libraries use to do the full analysis
+Here are all of the libraries used to do the full analysis

 ```
 import pandas as pd    # creating and formating dataframe